Patient Information During COVID-19

 The below information outlines Shelbourne Medical Clinic’s staff workplace policies, in response to COVID-19, intended to help keep staff and patients safe.
 We have identified areas, processes, and tasks that we have modified to help maintain proper social distancing.
 All policies are subject to change when necessary and appropriate.

 • All appointments will be registered by phone.
-In-person registrations for the walk-in clinic will not be accepted at this time.
+In-person registrations for the clinic will not be accepted at this time.
 Please do not come in person to the clinic to register.

 • If any patient is experiencing shortness of breath or troubles breathing, they are advised to call 911 or attend their nearest Emergency Department.